winzou/state-machine/README.md

 #### Callbacks

-Callbacks are used to execute some code before or after applying transitions.
+Callbacks are used to guard transitions or execute some code before or after applying transitions.

+Guarding callbacks must return a `bool`.
+If a guard returns `false`, a transition cannot be performed.

 ##### Credits